 Published books I've worked on lately include The Song of Orpheus, by Tracy Barrett, in which some lesser known Greek myths get an "energetic," "accessible," and "entertaining" retelling (Kirkus); The Reckoning, the final novel in Chris Howard's Rootless trilogy (I edited the last two), "a nonstop adventure" with "complex characters, shifting loyalties, and layers of mystery" (Publishers Weekly starred review); Watching Their Dance: Three Sisters, a Genetic Disease and Marrying Into a Family at Risk for Huntington's, by Therese Crutcher-Marin, a self-published memoir that Kirkus called "a rare treat—a true story that is as uplifting as it is heartbreaking"; and Kevin McLean's Crossing the River Kabul, from Potomac Press, an imprint of the University of Nebraska Press, which Kirkus calls "a fascinating story [that] delineates a sense of what it means to hail from a proud Afghan family in the throes of violence."
 One reviewer said, "If I had highlighted every sentence that struck a cord with me, the pages would glow yellow.
 This book definitely makes you think."

 Older books include Adventures Among Ants, by Mark W. Moffett, "the Indiana Jones of entomology"; The Hormone Cure, by Dr. Sara Gottfried; and Always Chloe and Other Stories and Where We Belong, by Catherine Ryan Hyde (author of Pay It Forward).
-Other self-published books are Waiting in the Wings, by Geene Rees, available through Barnes and Noble and Amazon, where it's getting great reviews; and MIGGI Matters: How to Train Your Brain to Manage Stress and Trim Your Body, by Selena Bartlett, PhD, a lively, interactive book that one reviewer called "a game changer for me."
+Two novels, Venetian Blood, by Christine Volker, and When It's Over, by Barbara Ridley, were selected for publication by She Writes Press.
+Other novels include Body of Knowledge, by A.M.
+Matthews, and Waiting in the Wings, by Geene Rees, both self-published to strong reviews; and MIGGI Matters: How to Train Your Brain to Manage Stress and Trim Your Body, by Selena Bartlett, PhD, a lively, interactive book that one reviewer called "a game changer for me."

 I'm working with more and more first-time, self-publishing authors.
 That could include you!